Skip to content

 Once you have implemented your Theory of Change, it is important to monitor and evaluate progress on an ongoing basis.
 This will help you to identify any areas where you need to adjust your approach and ensure that you are making the greatest possible impact.

-By following these steps and being intentional in your approach, you can design a Theory of Change that is well-articulated, evidence-based, and capable of driving meaningful social impact.
+By following these steps and being intentional in your approach, you can design a ToC that is well-articulated, evidence-based, and capable of driving meaningful social impact.
 It is also important to note that designing a Theory of Change is not a one-size-fits-all process.
-Depending on the specific context and goals of your initiative, you may need to adapt and modify these steps to ensure that your Theory of Change is effective and appropriate.
+Depending on the specific context and goals of your initiative, you may need to adapt and modify these steps to ensure that your ToC is effective and appropriate.

-What do you need to learn in order to design a well-articulated Theory of Change?
+What do you need in order to design a Theory of Change?

 Theory of Change course image (square)